 Plan on doing international business in Canada, or with Canadian-based companies?
-If that’s the case, translation services (Canada-related), dealing with English to French professional translation (and vice versa), or technical and legal translation issues surrounding some of the other prominent languages spoken in Canada, should definitely be on your business translation radar.
+If that’s the case, Translation services dealing with English to French professional translation (and vice versa), or technical and legal translation issues surrounding some of the other prominent languages spoken in Canada, should definitely be on your business translation radar.

 Canada’s Changing Linguistic Landscape

 English and French still rule the linguistic landscape in Canada, but language demographics are changing.
-Data from Statistics Canada show that “linguistic diversity is on the rise” in the land of the Canucks.
+Data from Statistics Canada show that “linguistic diversity is on the rise opens in a new window” in the land of the Canucks.
 According to the last census, around “7.6 million Canadians reported speaking a language other than English or French at home in 2016.”

 This means that while English to French professional translation is still important inside Canada and out, for commercial ventures that employ translation services, Canada turns out to be much more varied linguistically than they might have initially thought.
 This is a fact corporations need to take into account when doing business among, and marketing to (think localization strategies) Canada’s 36 million citizens.